 It will never stop.
 Demanding certainty is the engine of OCD.
 It will only keep saying, “What if?” and handing him another possible negative problem that will make him wash as a way to try to get certainty of no risk.
 This will make the virtual reality repeat until he somehow gets out of the virtual reality of living with no risk.

 There is no Perfect Certainty

-Having OCD Takes Time and Quality from Your Life
+Having OCD Takes Time and Quality Away from Your Life

 You may have noticed how many times Bill washed his hands and that it might interfere with his life.
 In fact, it is likely to increase.
 This is also an important element in deciding if you have a problem with OCD that could benefit from treatment.
-The compulsions must take more than an hour a day of your time or cause distress, interfere with your social, occupational or other important areas in your life.
+The compulsions must take more than an hour a day of your time, cause distress, or interfere with the social, occupational, or other important areas of your life.

-There are many other disorders that can present with symptoms like OCD but are not OCD.
+Furthermore, symptoms that you are experiencing cannot be better attributed to the psychological effects of drugs, medications, or other medical conditions.
+There are many other disorders that can be present with symptoms like OCD, but that are not OCD.
 It is best to find a professional to make a formal identification of OCD.
-In fact OCD is still misdiagnosed and inappropriately treated often.
+In fact, OCD is still misdiagnosed and is often treated inappropriately.

 OCD content can vary greatly.
-If the human can think of something it can also obsess about it.
-Some say that OCD is only limited by a creative imagination.
-Here are a few well known areas of obsessive concern.
+If the human can think of something, they can also obsess about it.
+Some say that OCD is only limited by the imagination.
+Below are a few well-known areas of obsessive concern.

-*None of the lists that follow are exhaustive so please check with an expert who specializes in the treatment of OCD if you have questions.
+Note that none of the these lists are exhaustive, so please check with an expert who specializes in the treatment of OCD if you have questions.

 Obsessions of Contamination